 1. An activity description

 The description should be a concise overview of the activity you are referencing.
 You should avoid jargon and abbreviations and it should be able to be understood by someone who is not familiar with your work.
 There is a limit of 250 characters for the activity description.
+If you are preparing your draft submission in Microsoft Word, the IFoA recommends using Microsft Office packages from 2010 onwards for an accurate character limit.

 2. A learning outcome

 The learning outcome is where we expect to see the main body of the submission.
 It should be a descriptive and self-reflective piece of writing describing what learning or development you took from the activity and how you will use this in the future.
 This ‘reflection’ is an important business skill which you need to develop throughout your professional career.
 There is a limit of 1024 characters for the learning outcome.
+If you are preparing your draft submission in Microsoft Word, the IFoA recommends using Microsft Office packages from 2010 onwards for an accurate character limit.

 3. An activity date